S4 method for class 'ConservationProblem,ANY,ANY,ANY,ANY,data.frame'

 to penalize fragmented solutions.
 It was is inspired by Ball et al.

 (2009) and Beyer et al. (2016).
-The penalty
+Indeed, penalty is

-equivalent to the boundary length modifier (BLM
+equivalent to the boundary length modifier (BLM) used in

 Marxan.